adamatan/code-complete-2-notes/README.md

 1. ✔✔ Prevent Overengineering and Underengineering:Which parts are expected to face heavier load and must not fail?
 Which parts should "just work" without scale and performance consideration?
 1. ✔✔ Buy vs. Build vs. Reuse decisions
 1. ✔✔ Change strategy: Forecast change, design a change-tolerant system that can embrace expected changes without requiring overhauls.

+The reasoning behind decisions should be clear, rather than "we've always done things that way".

+### My thoughts
+* assisting the development effort
+* overdesigning
+* interfaces
+* discussion